n8n-io/n8n-docs/docs/integrations/builtin/credentials/convertkit.md

 # ConvertKit credentials

-You can use these credentials to authenticate the following nodes with ConvertKit.
+You can use these credentials to authenticate the following nodes:

 - [ConvertKit](/integrations/builtin/app-nodes/n8n-nodes-base.convertkit/)
 - [ConvertKit Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.convertkittrigger/)